viviantran706/Tutorial/TEMPLATE.md

 Write a short section on what the tutorial is aiming to accomplish.
 What is the motivation behind the tutorial?
 What do you want readers to gain from the tutorial?
+This tutorial aims to demonstrate how to use an ESP board to create a responsive system that triggers strobe deterrents based on real-time animal detection through machine learning.
+It provides step-by-step instructions on integrating the ESP board with a machine learning model to classify animals and activate adaptive deterrents effectively.

+The motivation for this project stems from a group member's experience with wildlife damaging their garden, leading to frustration and the need for a solution.
+This inspired the development of a system to safely and effectively prevent wildlife from ruining gardens, ensuring that plants and vegetation are protected without causing harm to the animals.
+The goal is to provide a practical tool for others facing similar challenges, combining technology and ethical practices to safeguard gardens from persistent wildlife interference.
+By the end of the tutorial, readers will have the knowledge and tools to create their own wildlife deterrent system to protect gardens effectively.

 ### Learning Objectives